Lupin the 3rd Part II

-Lupin the 3rd Part II is a Japanese anime television series produced by TMS Entertainment.
+Lupin the 3rd Part II is a Japanese anime television series produced by Tokyo Movie Shinsha.
 Part of the Lupin III franchise, it is the second anime television adaptation of the Lupin III manga series created by Monkey Punch.
 Although originally broadcast as simply Lupin III (ルパン三世, Rupan Sansei), the series is now often referred to as New Lupin III (新 ルパン三世, Shin Rupan Sansei) by Japanese fans.
 Among English-speaking fans, the series is commonly known as the "Red Jacket" series in reference to Lupin's outfit.

-The series contains 155 episodes, which aired between October 3, 1977, and October 6, 1980, on the Japanese television network Nippon TV.
-Episodes 145 and 155 were the first to appear in the United States on VHS in 1994, released by Streamline Pictures separately under the title of Lupin III: Tales of the Wolf and together as Lupin III's Greatest Capers.
+The series contains 155 episodes, which aired between October 3, 1977, and October 6, 1980, on the Japanese television network Nippon Television.
+Episodes 145 and 155 were the first to appear in the United States on VHS in 1994, released by Streamline Pictures separately as Lupin III: Tales of the Wolf and together as Lupin III's Greatest Capers.
 In 2003, Pioneer Entertainment licensed and released 79 episodes in North America, some of which were broadcast on Adult Swim.
-The series was picked up by Discotek Media, who released all 155 episodes between 2017 and 2020.
+The series was picked up by Discotek Media, who released all 155 episodes to DVD between 2017 and 2020.

 Story

 The series, based on the Lupin III manga written by Monkey Punch beginning in 1967, centers on the adventures of Lupin III, the grandson of Arsène Lupin, the gentleman thief of Maurice Leblanc's series of novels.
 He is joined by Daisuke Jigen, crack-shot and Lupin's closest ally; Fujiko Mine, the femme fatale and Lupin's love interest who works against Lupin more often than with him; and Goemon Ishikawa XIII, a master swordsman and the descendant of Ishikawa Goemon, the legendary Japanese bandit.
-Lupin is often chased by Inspector Koichi Zenigata, the rather cynical detective who has made it his life mission to catch Lupin.
+Lupin is often chased by Inspector Zenigata, the dogged detective who has made it his life mission to catch Lupin.